-Now, i have athletic abilities – easily enough to ride 600km in the 40hr time limit set for this event this weekend.
+Now, i have athletic abilities – easily enough to ride 300km or more.
 But i also suffer from muscle spasms that wrench bones and pinch nerves, that cripple me physiologically, emotionally and mentally.
 My body seems to have its own way of saying it has had enough of the habits that stem from bullying, that stem from dealing with distress, low self-esteem, shame … or from trying to DISprove that i am NOT enough.
 These are the demons i live with, whom i push myself to reach beyond.

-Pushing my physical boundaries is something i began in Wales many years ago.
-Not far from Chepstow is Monmouth, where i found myself being sent to school.
-The shame of the expulsion wore heavily upon me (and that’s both the why and how i found myself at Monmouth).
+Pushing my physical boundaries in itself is something i began in Wales many years ago when i was at school there.
+The shame of the expulsion wore heavily upon me (and that’s both the why and how i found myself at school in Wales).
 Its also where i turned to rowing as a means to redeem myself.

 I wasn’t a natural athlete by any means.
 In the years before i turned to rowing for salvation, i was doing everything i could NOT to do any sports (including injuring myself on purpose).
 I was a chubby kid and a vegetarian who was picked on by other kids because of my size, and forced to eat foods that made me throw up by teachers.
 NOT doing sports was my rebellion, my way out of a system that didn’t nurture or accept me, as was starving myself to lose weight.